apache/iceberg/format/materialized-view-spec.md

 **Example states:**
 1. **Initial State:**
   - `monthly_event_report` is created using the current data in the `event` table.
-  - The property `iceberg.view.version` is set with the view version at the time of creation, say `1`.
+  - The property `view.version` is set with the view version at the time of creation, say `1`.

 2. **Fresh State:**
-  - The view `monthly_event_report` version has not changed, so the current view version, `1`, matches the value stored in `iceberg.view.version`.
+  - The view `monthly_event_report` version has not changed, so the current view version, `1`, matches the value stored in `view.version`.
   - The storage table is considered fresh.

 3. **Stale State:**
   - The definition of `monthly_event_report` is updated (e.g., adding more grouping conditions or changing the aggregation).
 No other changes have taken place.
   - This change updates the view version, say to `2`.
-  - When `monthly_event_report` is queried again, the version recorded in `iceberg.view.version`, i.e., `1`, does not match the current version of the view, i.e., `2`.
+  - When `monthly_event_report` is queried again, the version recorded in `view.version`, i.e., `1`, does not match the current version of the view, i.e., `2`.
   - The view is now considered stale due to the top level view version mismatch, i.e., the storage table does not contain a valid result for the current view version.

 ### Example 3: